-People with this disorder are usually able to function at a high level and can be successful socially and at work.
+People with this disorder are usually able to function at a high level and can function well in social and occupational environments.
 They may seek treatment for depression when romantic relationships end.
 They often fail to see their own situation realistically, instead tending to overdramatize and exaggerate.
 Responsibility for failure or disappointment is usually blamed on others.
 Because they tend to crave novelty and excitement, they may place themselves in risky situations.
 All of these factors may lead to greater risk of developing depression.

 A diagnosis can be made by knowing the patient's history and by doing a psychological examination.

 Individual displays five or more of the following criteria: • Is uncomfortable in situations in which he or she is not the center of attention • Interaction with others is often characterized by inappropriate sexually seductive or provocative behavior • Displays rapidly shifting and shallow expression of emotions • Consistently uses physical appearance to draw attention to self • Has a style of speech that is excessively impressionistic and lacking in detail • Shows self-dramatization, theatricality and exaggerated expression of emotion • Has a high degree of suggestibility, that is, easily influenced by others or circumstances • Considers relationships to be more intimate than they actually are.